AubaySpain/testmaker/README.md

 # Invocation Reference Guide
 ## Command Line
 A project built under TestMaker can be called from Command Line for run a new TestSuite invoking the corresponding main class that implements that access.
 You can see a description for the list of parameters using the parameter `-help`.
+The list with all the parameters is as follows (to wich should be added the specific ones for BrowserStack described in the previous section "**Integration with BrowserStack**")

 | Parameter     | Required | Function_Description                                         | Values                                                       | Example                                          |
 | ------------- | -------- | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------ |